Baloch nationalism: History of modern Baloch nationalism

-In 2017, the World Baloch Organisation placed advertisements on taxis in London to say #FreeBalochistan along with slogans such as "Stop enforced disappearances" and "Save the Baloch people".
-These were initially allowed but later denied permission by Transport for London.
-The World Baloch Organisation claimed that this was a result of pressure from the Pakistani Government after the British High Commissioner in Islamabad was summoned to appear before the Pakistani Foreign Secretary.
+In 2017, the World Baloch Organisation (WBO) placed advertisements on taxis in London saying #FreeBalochistan along with slogans such as "stop enforced disappearances" and "save the Baloch people".
+These were initially allowed but later denied permission by Transport for London (TfL).
+The World Baloch Organisation (WBO) claimed that this was a result of pressure from the Pakistani government after the British High Commissioner in Islamabad was summoned to appear before the Pakistani Foreign Secretary.

 Surveys

 A survey in 2009 by the Pew Research Center found that 58% of respondents in Balochistan chose "Pakistani" as their primary mode of identification, 32% chose their ethnicity and 10% chose both equally.

-In 2012, Gallup conducted a survey for the United Kingdom's Department for International Development that revealed that 37 percent of Baloch were in favour of independence.
-Amongst Balochistan's Pashtun population support for independence was lower at 12 percent.
-Sixty-seven percent of Balochistan's population favoured greater provincial autonomy.
+In 2012, Gallup conducted a survey for the United Kingdom's Department for International Development (DFID) that revealed that only 37% of Baloch were in favour of independence.
+Amongst Balochistan's Pashtun population support for independence was even lower at 12%.
+67% of Balochistan's population favoured greater provincial autonomy.